 Below are exports from Somalia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Somalia’s goods trail Somali importer spending on foreign products.

-Somalia has highly negative net exports and therefore deep international trade deficits under the sugar including sugar confectionery category.
+Somalia has highly negative net exports and therefore deep international trade deficits under food-related categories vegetables, sugar including sugar confectionery, and cereals categories.